PrivateCaptcha/docs/content/docs/tutorials/complete-example.md

 type: docs
 ---

 In this tutorial we will create a simple html form, serve it locally with a simple web-server, then protect using Private Captcha and, finally, verify form submission.
-And all this in the comfort of your own computer.
+And all this in the comfort of your own computer (meaning, you don't have to have a running server in the cloud).

 ## Basic webpage and server